-If you live in private, rented accommodation within the University Area you should have:
+If you live in private, rented accommodation within the University Area (e.g. Holylands, Stranmillis or Lisburn Rd) you should have:

-- Recycling boxes for mixed dry recyclables
+- · a general waste bin

-- A general waste bin
+- black and red recycling boxes

-- A green, outside food bin
+- · a green food waste bin

-- A food waste caddy and food waste bags to use in your kitchen.
+- a brown food waste caddy to use in your kitchen and food waste bags.